ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics {#index-semantics}
 {: unnumbered}

-The `index-selector` applied to an array selects an array element using a zero-based index.
+A non-negative `index-selector` applied to an array selects an array element using a zero-based index.
 For example, the selector `0` selects the first and the selector `4` selects the fifth element of a sufficiently long array.
 Nothing is selected, and it is not an error, if the index lies outside the range of the array.
 Nothing is selected from a value that is not an array.